-Which type of DSC is required for IPR and Trademark registration?
+Which type of DSC requires for IPR and Trademark registration?

 How to Apply for Digital Signature

 Any individual and organization can apply for a digital signature.
-The basic details of the applicant for individual DSC and the details of the applicant along with the details of the organization are also required for organization DSC.
+The basic details of the applicant for individual DSC and the details of the applicant along with the details of the organization also require organizational DSC.
 It is a completely online and paperless process that takes 10 to 20 minutes.
 You can apply for DSC online.